Laiacs/CV/README.md

-# I am a data visualization specialist based in Barcelona, blending strategic insights with impactful visuals to tell compelling stories, with extensive experience in team and project management.
+# I am a data visualization specialist based in Barcelona, combining strategic insights with clear and compelling visuals to enable effective storytelling.
+I have hands-on experience in team and project management.

 ## My Path to Data Analytics
-With over 7 years of experience leading teams in the creative industry, I discovered the transformative power of data while managing budgets and addressing financial discrepancies.
-This realization marked the beginning of my transition to data analytics.
-Simultaneously, my passion for design and photography fueled my enthusiasm for creating impactful data visualizations and clear, compelling presentations.
+After 7 years leading teams in the creative industry, I transitioned into data analytics, driven by my experience managing budgets and addressing financial discrepancies.
+Leveraging my background in design and management, I specialize in creating impactful data visualizations.
+At the end of my Master’s in Data Analytics, I discovered how accessible data science has become, thanks to AI, and I am motivated to continue learning and using these technologies to develop predictive models that address challenges and deliver meaningful results.
-These experiences naturally converged, inspiring me to pursue a Master’s in Data Analytics.
-Along the way, I developed a growing passion for data science, focusing on AI and Machine Learning.
-I am now exploring the potential of AI systems to craft advanced predictive models tailored to solving specific challenges.

 ## Skills
 **Data Analysis and Visualization:** Tableau, Looker Studio, Power BI, matplotlib, seaborn, RawGraphs.